Topics on topology and superstring theory: The Freed-Witten anomaly

 \section{The Freed-Witten anomaly}

-We now want to classify B-field and A-field configurations in type II superstring backgrounds with a fixed set of D-branes.
-It is well known that to this end the appropriate mathematical framework is represented by gerbes (v. \cite{Hitchin} and \cite{Brylinski}).
+Our next aim is to classify the allowed B-field and A-field configurations in type II superstring backgrounds with a fixed set of D-branes.
+It is well known that to this end the appropriate mathematical framework is represented by gerbes \cite{Hitchin, Brylinski}.
 As line bundles on a space $X$ are characterized, up to isomorphism, by the first Chern class in $H^{2}(X, \mathbb{Z})$, gerbes are classified by the first Chern class in $H^{3}(X, \mathbb{Z})$.
 Analogously, as a connection on a line bundle is given by local 1-forms up to gauge transformations, a connection on a gerbe is defined by local 2-forms and 1-forms up to gauge transformations.
 Definitions and details used in the sequel are given in appendices \ref{AppHyperC} and \ref{AppGerbes}.
+This chapter is a reproduction of \cite{BFS}, except chap.\ 3.

 Let us consider string theory on a smooth space-time $X$ and let us consider a single smooth D-brane with world-volume $Y \subset X$.
-At first sight, one would expect the background to contain the following data: \begin{itemize} \item on $X$ a gerbe with a connection given by the B-field, with Chern class $\zeta \in H^{3}(X, \mathbb{Z})$ and curvature $H \in \Omega^{3}(X, \mathbb{Z})$, so that $H$ is a de Rham representative of $\zeta$, i.e., $\zeta \otimes_{\mathbb{Z}} \mathbb{R} \simeq [\,H\,]_{dR}$; \item on $Y$ a line bundle with a connection given by the A-field. \end{itemize} However, as pointed out in \cite{FW}, while the assignment of the gerbe on $X$ is always given in the background, the presence of the line bundle is actually consistent only in some speficic cases, the most common being the one in which the gerbe restricted to $Y$ is geometrically trivial and $w_{2}(Y) = 0$, i.e., $Y$ is spin ($w_{2}(Y)$ is the second Stiefel-Withney class of the tangent bundle of $Y$, v. \cite{LM}).
+At first sight, one would expect the background to contain the following data: \begin{itemize} \item on $X$ a gerbe with a connection given by the B-field, with Chern class $\zeta \in H^{3}(X, \mathbb{Z})$ and curvature $H \in \Omega^{3}(X, \mathbb{Z})$, so that $H$ is a de-Rham representative of $\zeta$, i.e.\ $\zeta \otimes_{\mathbb{Z}} \mathbb{R} \simeq [H]_{dR}$; \item on $Y$ a line bundle with a connection given by the A-field. \end{itemize} However, as pointed out in \cite{FW}, while the assignment of the gerbe on $X$ is always given in the background, the presence of the line bundle is actually consistent only in some specific cases, the most common being the one in which the gerbe restricted to $Y$ is geometrically trivial and $w_{2}(Y) = 0$, i.e.\ $Y$ is spin ($w_{2}(Y)$ is the second Stiefel-Withney class of the tangent bundle of $Y$ \cite{LM}).
 In general, there is a different object on the brane.
 To understand what, we start from the world-sheet path-integral.

 \paragraph{}In the superstring world-sheet action there are the following terms:

 where $\phi: \Sigma \rightarrow X$ is the embedding of the string world-sheet in the target space.
 The exponential of the first term is the Pfaffian of the Dirac operator coupled to $TY$ via $\phi$, thus we write: